pagopa/developer-portal/.changeset/strong-dragons-float.md

 ---
-"strapi-cms": patch
+"strapi-cms": minor
 ---

-Add support for quickstart guide
+Add support for quickstart guide to Strapi